HEARING DATE |

 OUTCOME: Appeal Dismissed

-The Committee is satisfied that the appellant had access to documents that made it clear that the deposit paid to the particpant was non-refundable and there has been no breach of the Code relating to the ATAS Particpants retention of the deposit.
+The Committee is satisfied that the appellant had access to documents that made it clear that the deposit paid to the participant was non-refundable and there has been no breach of the Code relating to the ATAS Participants retention of the deposit.
 The Committee confirmed that the ATAS Participant is not a doctor and travel agents are not required to provide medical advice – nor should they.
-The ATAS Particpant's advice was appropriate in the circumstances and was not a breach of the Code.
+The ATAS Participant's advice was appropriate in the circumstances and was not a breach of the Code.

 |